 For the most part chef’s don’t use a lot of premixed spice blends.
-They may mix their own but the primary seasoning in most great restaurants in salt and pepper.
+They may mix their own but the primary seasoning in most great restaurants is salt and pepper.
 The kind of salt and pepper you use, and how you use it will make a difference in how your food tastes.

-When seasoning foods with S & P hold the seasoning about six inches above the food and let it pass through your fingers while moving your hand slowly over you food.
+When seasoning foods with S & P hold the seasoning about six inches above the food and let it pass through your fingertips while moving your hand slowly over you food.
 This little technique will help you season food more evenly.
 It also looks very chefy.

 Use coarse salt when seasoning with just salt and pepper.
 Coarse salt is better for seasoning by hand because it’s easier to see and you can feel the grains pass through your fingers.

 Use a fine ground salt when making a seasoning blend with powdered spices.
 A fine ground salt will stay more evenly dispersed than a coarse salt.
 Try to use salt that has grains that are as close as possible in size to the spices you are mixing it with.

 Try using a finishing salt like Maldon salt or Fleur de Sel for a different twist on your food.
 Put this on beef, fish, chicken, vegetables, even ice cream right before serving (think salted caramel ice cream with a few crispy light flakes of salt).
 Maldon salt has a unique texture that adds variety to a lot of different dishes.